Russanandres/batus-linux/README.md

 ## Other OS than linux
 Android - batus in Android works with Termux.
 Use Linux versions.

+Android recovery - Working legacy versions like iPhone builds.
+I'm working on a separate build.

 WearOS - Works good in Termux.
 Use Linux versions.

 Mac OS X - Works good.
 Tested on OS X Catalina.
 Some features have not been tested.
 Use Linux versions.